LostInZoom/lostinzoom-experiments/docs/source/mapdraw.rst

 Main features:
  * Basemaps selection (OSM, Google, custom WMTS source)
- * sdf
+ * Layer system with custom colors and names
+ * Free drawing tool with adjustable brush size
+ * GeoJSON and .png map export

 Installation
 ==============

 **Map Draw** is part of the LostInZoom `Django <https://www.djangoproject.com/>`_ project which contains several other web applications designed to conduct experiments on cartographic navigation.
-But don't worry, in this section, you will learn how to install only Map Draw on your computer or remote server.
+Please take a look at the :installation:`installation file`. for more details.

 Setting up Django
 ------------------